Signature change by a morphism of spectral triples: Introduction

 A significant achievement of noncommutative geometry has been the re-expression of Euclidean Gravitation and Yang-Mills theories within a unified geometric framework in which gauge and Higgs fields emerge as fluctuations of the Dirac operator.
 This is called the noncommutative standard model of particle physics; we refer to \cite{connes2006noncommutative, van2015noncommutative, lizzi2018noncommutative} for a detailed explanation of the model.
 However, this approach faces a fundamental problem: the model is inherently Euclidean.
 This is because Connes' reconstruction theorem works only for positive definite signatures.
 We therefore lose the characteristic causal structure of spaces with the Lorentz signature, thus missing out on physics.
 This limitation prevents an accurate description of the causal structure required in relativistic physics.

-This weak point is at the origin of several attempts to find a Lorentzian version of the framework of spectral triples, such as \cite{barrett2007lorentzian, franco2014temporal, paschke2006equivariant, strohmaier2006noncommutative, bochniak2018finite, devastato2018lorentz, barrett2007lorentzian, van2016krein, bizi2018space, d2016wick}.
+This weak point is at the origin of several attempts to find a Lorentzian version of the framework of spectral triples, such as \cite{barrett2007lorentzian, franco2014temporal, paschke2006equivariant, strohmaier2006noncommutative, bochniak2018finite, devastato2018lorentz, van2016krein, bizi2018space, d2016wick}.
 A common feature shared by most of these approaches is the replacement of the Hilbert space by a Krein space, turning the inner product $\langle \, .\, , \, .\, \rangle$ into an indefinite inner product $\langle\, . \, , \, . \, \rangle_\calJ\defeq \langle\, . \, , \, \calJ . \, \rangle$ with the so-called “fundamental symmetry” operator $\calJ=\calJ^\dagger$ so that $\calJ^2=\bbbone$ (see subsection \ref{SubsecKrein}).
-This comes from the fact that, as shown in \cite{baum1981spin}, a physical description of spinor fields on pseudo-Riemannian manifolds comes naturally with Krein spaces, so the use of such a structure in the quest for a Lorentzian approach within noncommutative geometry, as first implemented in \cite{strohmaier2006noncommutative}.
-A physical example of Krein space is given in quantum field theory, where the indefinite inner product is deduced from the operator $\calJ=\gmpr^1$ where $\gmpr^1$ is the first/temporal gamma matrices in space-time signature (+,-,-,-).
+This comes from the fact that, as shown in \cite{baum1981spin}, a physical description of spinor fields on pseudo-Riemannian manifolds comes naturally with Krein spaces, so the use of such a structure in the quest for a Lorentzian approach within noncommutative geometry, within the so called pseudo-Riemannian spectral triples, as first implemented in \cite{strohmaier2006noncommutative}.
+A physical example of Krein space is given in quantum field theory, where the indefinite inner product is deduced from the operator $\calJ=\gmpr^1$ where $\gmpr^1$ is the first/temporal gamma matrix in space-time signature (+,-,-,-).

-Such an indefinite inner product recently appeared in \cite{devastato2018lorentz} and \cite{martinetti2024torsion}, unexpectedly, within the context of twisted spectral triples (see subsection \ref{SubsecIntrodTW}).
+Such an indefinite inner product recently appeared in \cite{devastato2018lorentz} and \cite{martinetti2024torsion} in the context of twisted spectral triples, first introduced by Connes and Moscovici in \cite{connes2006type} (see subsection \ref{SubsecIntrodTW}).
 In this framework, the derivative $[\Dir, a]$ is replaced by its twisted version $[\Dir, a]_\rho\defeq \Dir a-\rho(a)\Dir$ with $\rho$ being a regular automorphism called twist.
-The twist $\rho$ allows for the definition of the so-called $\rho$-inner product, as given in equation \eqref{EqRhoprod}.
+The twist $\rho$ allows for the definition of the so-called $\rho$-inner product (see equation \eqref{EqRhoprod}).
 The Krein product then appears as a particular realization of the $\rho$-inner product, induced by twists of the form $\rho(\,.\, )=\calJ (\,.\, ) \calJ$, thus unexpectedly linking the Krein product to the twist $\rho$.